 Are there tryouts for lacrosse?

-No. MBGLL states that the all of a program's teams for each grade grouping must be equally matched (no A, B, or C teams, for example).
+No, the teams are based on the number of participants.
 Therefore if enough 7th and 8th grade girls sign up to necessitate three U-15 teams, they will be balanced to the extent possible with equal numbers of new and returning players.

 Is there a “Select” program?

-Yes, the girls’ programs at the U-13 and U-15 levels offer the opportunity to play on a Select team.
+Yes, the girls’ programs at the U-11, U-13 and U-15 levels offer the opportunity to play on a Select team.
 There is an additional fee for this team.
 An additional practice and game each week is expected of these players.
 Select games are usually on Fridays, sometimes Saturdays.
-(There is no Select program for U-11 or U-9.).
 Players are invited to participate on the Select team based on their coaches evaluations.